raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 const datumizeStream = leftPartialApply(mapIterableWith, datums);
 ```

 Now we're ready for something interesting.
 Our original code performed a `reduce`, folding a list into a map from users to locations.
-We are wroking with a stream, of course, and we absolutely do not want to reduce all the elements of the stream to a single object.
+We are working with a stream, of course, and we absolutely do not want to reduce all the elements of the stream to a single object.

 [![IBM Card Sorter](/assets/images/card-sorter.jpg)](https://www.flickr.com/photos/pargon/2444932424)